SEX WORK TOOLKIT

 • If you see someone in distress, don’t be afraid to ask if they are OK.

 • Never offer something that you can’t give.
-Keep it simple like coffee, water or the use of your washroom.
+If you would like to offer someone something, keep it simple like coffee, water or the use of your washroom.

-• Never expect sex worker services in exchange for the use of your phone, washroom etc.
+• Never expect sex work services in exchange for the use of your phone, washroom etc.

 • Leave your lights on.
 Lit alleys will be safer for sex workers too.

 • The police aren’t always the best people to call in cases when no crime has been committed.
-Mobile services {link to support services} are available to assist sex workers if no other options are available.
-Keep these numbers handy.
+Mobile services are available in many communities to assist sex workers if no other options are available.
+Find the organizations in your community, and keep these numbers handy.
+You can use our Find A Service tool to locate sex worker-serving organizations in your region.